 What Causes Pareidolia?

 Putting aside the above beliefs, I think we all would have experienced this at some point and some quite often or even every day – when we are at someplace or a regular spot, we have the habit of looking at lines, shapes, dots, textures, patterns, etc., around us and we try to make or imagine something meaningful out of it even if it is by joining some dots.
-This processing happens in the brain and this can be also looked at as art.
+This processing happens in the brain, which can also be considered art.

 Here is a very good example of pareidolia.
 When you look at the photograph below from the late 19th century, the first thing that you are drawn to is the face of a man with a beard and wavy hair.
-If you look at the image up close, you can see that the forehead and eyes are the bonnet and face of a child, the hand and leg form other parts of the face, whereas the beard and the wavy hair are the shrubs around.
-The child is with his or her father.
+If you look at the image up close, you can see that the forehead and eyes are the bonnet and face of a child, the hand and leg form other parts of the face, whereas the beard and the wavy hair are human-like, and they are the shrubs around.
+The child is with his or her father – more like hidden messages.

 It is interesting to see how the play of light and shadows can create an illusion of something completely different.